ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/leads.md

 ### 3. Assignment execution
 Once the best-matching rule is identified, the system automatically assigns the corresponding **Sales Person** to the Lead.

-If a *Sales Person* has already been entered in the *Assigned To* field, no automatic assignment is performed.
+If a *Sales Person* has already been entered in the *Assigned To Sales Person* field, no automatic assignment is performed.

 ## Manual assignment via UI function